-We try to keep our GP appointments for patients with more serious health problems.
+We try to keep our Doctor appointments for patients with more serious health problems.

 If you have a cough, cold, headache or other minor ailment try treating yourself at home first.
 Find out more about treatments for common minor ailments.

-Please remember that self-care for common conditions can help free up our GPs’ time, making it easier to get an appointment when you have a more serious condition.
+Please remember that self-care for common conditions can help free up our Doctors time, making it easier to get an appointment when you have a more serious condition.

-Don’t wait for a GP appointment for coughs, colds, aches and pains.
-Just call your local pharmacy a call or drop in – there’s no need to make an appointment.
+Don’t wait for a Doctor appointment for coughs, colds, aches and pains.
+Just contact your local Pharmacy – there’s no need to make an appointment.

 111 is the free NHS non-emergency number.